What is Infrastructure as Code? Everything You Need to Know

 IaC should allow you to painlessly recreate any given chunk of an infrastructure.
 You should be able to rebuild without putting too much effort into it.
 It removes the ambiguity that could come in the form of risk or doubtfulness.
 And IaC instills confidence when it comes to provisioning new services and environments.

-There's a need to ensure that your infrastructure has the answers to all the questions that your software asks.
-These questions could be about a variety of things, ranging between the desired storage, the compatibility with connected networks, and the configuration.
+You need to ensure that your infrastructure has the answers to all the questions that your software asks.
+These questions could be about a variety of things, such as the desired storage, compatibility with connected networks, and configuration.
 IaC should present itself as flexible blocks that can be assembled instantly if and when the requirements arise.

-While it's always a good bet that some component or another will need a change in the form of an upgrade, it's not always easy to make such changes to the existing system.
-We can't predict how, over time, the requirement of a system can change.
+While it's always a good bet that some component or another will need an upgrade, it's not always easy to make such changes to the existing system.
+We can't predict how a system's requirements can change over time.
 That's why one of the core principles of IaC is that the design is always changing.
-So you should design your infrastructure and software to be as lucid as possible.
+So, you should design your infrastructure and software to be as lucid as possible.

 As you'd expect, there are a few stumbling blocks that you'd have to overcome before you go ahead with implementing IaC.
 Here are a few of those.

 You need a high level of technical expertise to work with IaC tools.
 From a management perspective, this means investing in your current employees.
-In some cases, it might mean hiring new ones.
-Some even to resort to outsourcing services during the initial phases.
+In some cases, it might mean hiring new ones or resorting to outsourcing services during the initial phases.
 Doing this will give your staff an opportunity to familiarize themselves with the tools.
 So you're going to have to invest in your resources—people—if you plan to implement IaC.

 Infrastructure as Code Best Practices

-You ought to follow certain best practices to reap the maximum benefits of implementing IaC.
+You should follow certain best practices to reap the maximum benefits of implementing IaC.

 Code Code Code